michelecafagna26/cider/README.md

 Evaluation code for CIDEr metric.
 Provides CIDEr as well as CIDEr-D (CIDEr Defended) which is more robust to gaming effects.

-## Important Note ##
+## Important Note

-In this implementation the PTBTokenizer is replaced by the Spacy tokenizer, to remove the java dependency.
+In this implementations we provide an alternatie tokenizer to the PTBtokenizer in order to remove the java dependecy.

-PTBTokenizer is stil prensent and java is required for testing purposes.

-**The tokenization is not exactly the same**

-I tryed to keep the tokenization as close as possible but at the moment there are small differences:

-- PTB Tokenizer does not tokenize 'word/word' (word separated by slashes)

-- PTB Tokenizer tokenize '(word)' (words in brackets) with special tokens like '-lrb-'

-- In both the cases Spacy tokenize them as 3 separate tokens

-Below, the difference in the final Cider score by using the Spacy tokenizer:

-1) Document Frequency (df) in 'coco-val' mode
-- diff: 0.00046763054336429466

-2) Document Frequency (df) in 'corpus' mode
-- spacy tokenizer : 0.5870925361541144
-- PTB tokenizer: 0.5876485026978251
-- diff: 0.0005559665437107064
+The new tokenizer is based on Spacy (SimpleTokenizer.py)

+However, I suggest to use the original PTBTokenizer as the tokenization is not exactly the same and the former is also faster (about 3x faster) than the spacy tokenizer.

+For detail regarding performance look [here](important_note.md)

 ## System requirements for running ##
 - python 3.6

-## System requirements for testing
+## System requirements for testing and PTBTokenizer
 - python 3.6
 - java 1.8.0